Forensic Accounting

 What is forensic accounting, and how can it benefit my organization?

-Forensic accounting involves investigating financial records to detect fraud, mismanagement, or irregularities.
-For mission-driven and community-based organizations, it helps protect resources, ensure accountability, and support legal or regulatory compliance.
+Forensic accounting is the investigation of financial records to detect fraud, mismanagement, or other irregularities.
+Law firms depend on these techniques to analyze records, determine what happened, and build stronger cases.
+For mission-driven and community-based organizations forensic accounting helps protect resources, ensure accountability, and support legal or regulatory compliance.

 What types of fraud or financial misconduct can you help uncover?